-A good-quality bandage dress is made of a heavier stretch material that keeps your body supported and warm.
+We make our good-quality bandage dresses from a heavier stretch material that keeps your body supported and warm.
 Pairing your dress with opaque tights, simple booties, and a leather or jean coat will give you an edgy look featuring simple and straightforward layers.

-Leather is often a very controversial material but no one denies its ability to keep you warm.
-When you layer up with leather you easily achieve a look that balances sophistication with edge.
-The great thing is that leather not only comes in jackets but is found in skirts, pants, and in some cases tops.
+Faux leather is often a very controversial material, but no one denies its ability to keep you warm.
+When you layer up with faux leather, you quickly achieve a look that balances sophistication with an edge.
+The great thing is that faux leather not only comes in jackets but also in skirts, pants, and in some cases tops.

 It used to be that leather was reserved for rebels and biker chicks.
-Nowadays when you put on leather you are simply making a statement of confidence and feminine swag.
+Nowadays when you put on leather, you are merely making a statement of confidence and feminine swag.
 It is edgy, stylish, and polished.

 Throw on a pair of leather leggings, leather opera gloves, or a leather jacket under your cape or coat for added warmth.

-Another good idea is to opt for a fur vest worn on top of your thin turtleneck or long sleeved knit.
+Another good idea is to opt for a fur vest worn on top of your thin turtleneck or long-sleeved knit.
 Choose a contrasting pattern or color to give your look more dimension.
-Fur on the fringes also means you can wear over your favorite crop top and pair with your boyfriend jeans.
+The fur on the fringes also means you can wear over your favorite crop top and pair with your boyfriend jeans.

-Wearing leggings under your skirts, dresses, and shorts is one your easier go-to options.
+Wearing leggings under your skirts, dresses, and shorts is one of your more comfortable go-to options.
 When it comes to layering up for winter, adding tights or leggings to your look keeps you warm and comfortable while giving it texture and style.

-If your dress is opaque easily add tights or play it safe by simply sticking with leggings.
+If your dress is opaque easily add tights or play it safe by just sticking with leggings.
 Add long oversized sweaters to this look along with snoods and statement jewelry.

 The maxi dress is very versatile when it comes to layering because it is thin and fitted.
 Play around with various pieces in your closet to pull off a layered look that works and keeps you from feeling too bulky.